How old must my child be to attend?

 Does WS provide after school care or extended days?

-We currently offer an optional, extended day from 2-3:30 on M/W/F (this includes nap time and a snack), but this offering will vary from year to year depending on demand and teacher availability.
+We currently do not offer an extended day, but this offering will vary from year to year depending on demand and teacher availability.

 Do you follow Austin ISD’s calendar?

 Loosely.
-Our school year runs from September through May, and we take a 3 day fall break, 2 week winter break, 1 week spring break, as well as a few Monday holidays in the spring.
-View our 2020-21 calendar here.
+Our school year runs from September through May, and we take a 2 week winter break and 1 week spring break, as well as a few one-day holidays.
+View our calendar here.

 Are meals provided by the school?